What does a commercial law firm actually do?

 - We’ll review constitutional documents, company searches and contracts – Lodestone needs to know if consent is required from shareholders or anyone else connected with MadMile

 - We’ll also provide advice on tax risks and structuring.
-Taken all round, that’s a lot of work in which trainees can get involved
+There’s a lot of work in which trainees can get involved

 Stage 3 – Decision To Proceed